Skip to content

 use Illuminate\Support\Facades\File;

-With the Storage facade
+Using the Storage Facade#

 <?php